meteor/chat-tutorial/chat-tutorial-part-1.md

 ## Conclusion: Ready to rock

 We've installed Meteor and scaffolded our chat app.
 Notice how little effort this took.
 Because Meteor has simple installation, easy app creation, an included development server, and hot code push, we are already focusing on our app rather than spending time installing Node.js, MongoDB, a templating system, or other components.
-In [part two](chat-tutorial-part-2.md), we'll complete the main functionality of the app: rendering messages to all connected clients.
+In [the next step](chat-tutorial-part-2.md), we'll complete the main functionality of the app: rendering messages to all connected clients.
+{{/template}}